It’s Time for Christian Activism in America

 [Reading time: 6 minutes] There’s a lot of discussion about whether America is a Christian nation.
 As a Christian, I would describe America as a secular nation built on Judeo-Christian principles by people who clearly served God.
 Christianity isn’t our national religion but it’s the foundation of our government, liberties and culture.

 Whether we consider this a Christian nation, we probably will agree our government and culture are moving away from our Christian values.
 While our nation has always had problems, as any human culture will, today we’re faced with a variety of major problems that threaten serious harm.
 It’s as though our problems have become more intense and more numerous in recent years.

 Many Christians and ministries are asking us to pray for our nation.
 I agree and ask you to join me in praying specifically for our government leaders, the Christian community, and ourselves.
 In addition to praying, I ask you to join me in becoming an active citizen by standing for righteousness and positively influencing others, including our leaders.

-I once encouraged a group of Christians to pray for our President and someone in the group insisted he wouldn’t because he strongly disagreed with the President’s policies.
+I once encouraged a group of Christians to pray for our President and someone insisted he wouldn’t because he strongly disagreed with the President’s policies.
 Let me draw your attention to the following scripture: “I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people – for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness” (1 Tim.
 2:1–2, NIV).
 Notice this passage says nothing about whether those in authority are good or evil, Christian or non-, our political party or another.